NX Token (NX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NX Token Historical Price

-According to the latest data gathered on NX Token live price page, the current price of NX Token is 0.04223994USD.
-The circulating supply of NX Token(NX) is 38.32M NX , giving it a market capitalization of $1.62M.
+According to the latest data gathered on NX Token live price page, the current price of NX Token is 0.04029682USD.
+The circulating supply of NX Token(NX) is 38.32M NX , giving it a market capitalization of $1.55M.

 The NX Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.